aang-sym/traits-takehome/docs/decisions.md

 1. Detect new matches in S3 after Lambda ingestion.
 2. Process tracking + events to extract metrics.
 3. Update downstream tables.
-4. Trigger DQ checks and alerts on failurem utilise DLQ if needed.
+4. Trigger DQ checks and alerts on failure.

 ### 6.3 Monitoring